Lee Trundle: Haverfordwest County

 On 29 May 2018, Welsh Division One side Haverfordwest County announced that Trundle had agreed to join them for the 2018–19 season.
 He made his debut for the club on 18 August 2018, scoring four goals in a 10–1 home win over Pontypridd Town.
 Trundle left the club in December 2018 due to work commitments, having scored 12 goals before his departure.

 Trefelin BGC

 In December 2018, Trundle signed for Welsh Division Three side Trefelin BGC.
 Trundle had previously represented Trefelin's veterans' team.
 He scored on his debut against Trethomas Bluebirds.

 Ammanford

 In June 2019 he joined Ammanford.

 Mumbles Rangers

 On 12 June 2023, after playing for Wrexham's side in The Soccer Tournament in the United States, he signed for Mumbles Rangers.

+Pure Swansea

+Ahead of the 2025–26 season, after a season playing at Trefelin BGC, Trundle signed for Pure Swansea.

+Cwmbrân Town

+In June 2026 it was announced that he had signed for Cwmbrân Town ahead of the 2026–27 season.

 Coaching career

 On 25 June 2013, it was confirmed that Trundle was to return to Swansea City, to take on the role as the first official club ambassador and a coach for the 9- to 19-year-olds.